Our Lady of Divine Serenity

 Close your eyes…

-Imagine you are sitting on the banks of a very still pond.
-You are sitting cross-legged, alone.
+Imagine you are sitting on the bank of a very still pond.
+You sit cross-legged, alone.
 You are afraid, but you know you are in a place of peace.
 You don’t know what to do with your fear.
-It is this feeling in your chest that wraps around your heart and makes it hard to breathe.
+It inhabits your chest, this feeling that wraps around your heart and makes it hard to breathe.
 It hurts.
-You breathe in slowly, and breathe out.
+So you breathe slowly in, slowly out.
 You feel the breath entering and leaving your lungs.
-Maybe it moves around the lump of fear, maybe it moves unobstructed.
-You are breathing, just breathing.

 She has entered the water now, this still, still pond, and she is gently swirling the surface with her fingertips.
 Small rings emanate from her fingertips across the surface of the water.
 She swirls it like it is her best friend, her dearest child.
 She is so gentle.
-Her white robes float around her, moving so slowly, every tiny ripple of water swaying them gently.
-She is at peace, this woman in the water, she is utterly at peace.
+Her white robes float around her, every tiny ripple of water swaying them gently.
+She is at peace, this woman in the water, utterly at peace.
 She is peace.

 You keep breathing, and watching the lady in white.
 You keep filling the jar and offering it up to Heaven, where those kind hands receive it and set it free.
 Birds fill the sky, again and again.

-When you feel finished for a little while, and it is time to move on, you thank your higher self, and the lady in white, and the hands in heaven.
-Everyone bows in turn to one another, hands pressed together in front of hearts.
-You are humbled, and you are small, but you are loved.
+When you feel finished for a little while, and it is time to move on, you thank your higher self, and the lady in white, and the hands in Heaven.
+Everyone bows in turn to one another, hands pressed together at hearts.
+You are humbled and small, but you are loved.
 You are cared for, and all you have to do is ask.
 That is all you have to do.
 Any time you need help, you can close your eyes, breathe, and ask for help.
-Then you just listen.
+Then just listen.
 Maybe the fear won’t go away right away.
 It probably won’t.
 That takes time and that takes faith.
 But once you know the process is underway, and that it is happening all the time, it is easier to believe that you can heal.
 It is easier to believe that you can be set free.